trentw0826/MeSyncStartup/README.md

 # _MeSync_ - Personal Journal and Reflection App
 ## Elevator Pitch
-MeSync helps users connect with themselves through structured journaling and personalized insights.
+MeSync helps users connect with themselves through structured, clean, clarifying, personalized, and simple journaling.
 With features like guided prompts, mood tracking, and an analytics dashboard, MeSync transforms simple journaling into a powerful tool for self-reflection and personal growth.
 Whether users are tracking daily moods or setting monthly intentions, MeSync offers meaningful insights to deepen their understanding and mindfulness.

 ## Features
 ### Guided Daily Prompts: